CT-Clark/Tragedy-of-the-Commons/README.md

 #### Collect Food

 The agents will then collect food, with the amount they collect determined by their energy source.
 First the world has to contain enough food for them to collect.
-If the agent is using solar energy then they will collect a random amount of food between half to one and a half the configured amount of food solar energy provides.
-They will additionally lower the world’s pollution amount equal to half the amount using fossil fuels to collect food would generate.
-This represents the fact that it’s easier to pollute the world than to remove pollutants.
+If the agent is using solar energy then they will collect the amount configured by the solar food value slider.
+They will additionally lower the world’s pollution amount equal to the amount using fossil fuels to collect food would generate.
 If instead the agent is using fossil fuels they will collect the same amount of food as a solar energy user would collect plus an additional amount of food configured by the fossil fuel food bonus setting.
 This additional food will ensure this agent does not starve and is more quickly able to reach a state where they possess enough food to breed.
 However, using fossil fuels to collect food introduces an amount of pollution into the environment as configured by the pollution penalty setting.

 #### Movement and Collisions

 The agents then move in a random direction some distance.
 This encourages agents to interact with other agents.
 If agents collide with each other then they use their charisma and trust scores in order to convince the other agent to become more altruistic.
 Should one agent have a higher charisma score than another agent’s trust, that charismatic agent successfully convinces the agent it collided with to become more altruistic.
 We reasoned that this would be an appropriate collision effect because altruistic agents want to convince other agents to become similarly altruistic, thus more willing to cooperate and self-sacrifice for the good of the community, and non-altruistic agents want to convince other agents to become altruistic because altruistic agents will likely consume less resources, thus leaving more resources for selfish agents.

+#### Draining Altruism

+Each agent will have their altruism levels drained by an amount which is a function of how much food they possess.
+The more food they possess (such that they’re well fed) the less their altruism is drained.
+The hungrier they get, the less altruistic they become.
+This is implemented in order to combat collisions resulting in maximizing altruism levels across an unnaturally large number of agents.

 #### Aging